High School Parent/Student Handbook

 In the case of non-casual contact, communicable-diseases, the school still has the obligation to protect the safety of the staff and students.
 In these cases, the person in question will have his/her status reviewed by a panel of resource people, including the County Health Department, to ensure that the rights of the person affected and those in contact with that person are respected.
 The school will seek to keep students and staff persons in school unless there is definitive evidence to warrant exclusion.

-Non-casual-contact communicable diseases include sexually transmitted diseases, AIDS (Acquired Immune Deficiency Syndrome), ARC-AIDS Related Complex (condition), HIV (Human-immunodeficiency), HAV, HBV, HCV (Hepatitis A, B, C); and other diseases that may be specified by the State Board of Health.
+Non-casual-contact communicable diseases include sexually transmitted diseases, Acquired Immune Deficiency Syndrome (AIDS), AIDS Related Complex (ARC), Human-immunodeficiency Virus (HIV), Hepatitis A Virus (HAV), Hepatitis B Viurs (HBV), Hepatitis C Virus (HCV); and other diseases that may be specified by the State Board of Health.

 As required by Federal law, parents will be requested to have their child's blood checked for HIV, HBV, and other blood-borne pathogens when the child has bled at school and students or staff members have been exposed to the blood.
 Any testing is subject to laws protecting confidentiality.